UCanRow2′s Master Instructors

 Are you ready to get certified by one of these awesome instructors?
 Click HERE to learn more about indoor rowing certification.

-meet the master instructors:
+meet OUR master rowing instructors:

 Heather was born and raised in Kelowna, British Columbia and might still be living there if it wasn’t for a visit from the local rowing club to her PE class during her junior year of high school.
 The club brought with them an erg and would be awarding the fastest boy and girl in the class a free set of rowing lessons.